Alfresco/tutorials/docs/api-tutorial/introduction.md

 ![invalidPrefix](../images/introduction/invalidPrefix.png)

-If you already have a contract you want to upload you can use the same API, only this time instead of sending a json body you will attach the existing contract to your request by using the “form-data” body(1) (Request 3).
+If you already have a contract you want to upload you can use the same API, only this time instead of sending a JSON body you will attach the existing contract to your request by using the “form-data” body(1) (Request 3).
 Select the file you want to upload as value for the “filedata”- key(2).

 ![uploadContract](../images/introduction/uploadContract.png)